SheepWhite7/syyang/_pages/about.md

   - /about.html
 ---

-Hiiiii~ I am 杨诗玥 from Fudan University.
+Hiiiii~ I am 杨诗玥 from Fudan University in the School of Data Science, Shanghai, China.
+I'm currently advised by Prof. [Zhongyu Wei](http://www.fudan-disc.com/people/zywei) and carrying out my research at the [Data Intelligence and Social Computing Lab (Fudan DISC)](http://www.fudan-disc.com/).

 ### Research Interests